vzeizer/Udacity_MemeGenerator/README.md

 ### Roles and Responsabilities of the main sub-modules

-1. Flask
-2. gunicorn
-3. numpy
-4. pandas
-5. Pillow
+1. Flask: micro web framework, used to create an app
+2. gunicorn: it is a pure-Python HTTP server for WSGI applications.
+3. numpy: to do array calculations
+4. pandas: to load csv
+5. Pillow: to manipulate images
-6. python-docx:
+6. python-docx: to handle docx files
-7. requests:
+7. requests: to make HTTP requests simpler and easier to handle

 Note: You must install locally the xpdf package for your OS.

+# Local installation

+Simply clone this repo and run "pip install requirements.txt".

 ## Running the programs